Doula costs

 Experience

 A doula with 100+ births will charge more than someone recently certified.
-But experience matters — the evidence on doula benefits is strongest for doulas who have supported a wide range of birth scenarios.
+But experience matters, the evidence on doula benefits is strongest for doulas who have supported a wide range of birth scenarios, including inductions and cesareans.
+If you are being induced, an experienced doula can help you adapt your induction birth plan to the reality of a Pitocin labor.

 Package inclusions